-Assembly Bill 575 (Chapter No. 59, Statutes of 2005) established a voluntary framework by which a vendor can elect to bill and collect the recycling fee from the lessor and remit directly to the state.
+Assembly Bill 575 (Chapter No. 59, Statutes of 2005) established a voluntary framework by which a vendor can elect to bill and collect the recycling fee and remit directly to the state if specific preconditions listed below have been met.
 This legislation does not change the lessor's obligation to pay the recycling fee or the amount that must be paid.
-Effective January 1, 2013, the fee rates change to $3, $4, and $5 depending on the viewable diagonal screen size of the equipment.
-Lessors taking advantage of this option must ensure that their vendor collects at the new fee rates on January 1, 2013 or risk being held accountable for the miscollected fees.
+Lessors taking advantage of this option must ensure that their vendor collects the proper fee rates or risk being held accountable for the miscollected fees.
+For information on the full range of issues related to the California Electronic Recycling Fee go to [insert link to Information on Collecting the California Electronic Recycling Fee]

 A leasing company electing to be billed for the recycling fee by a vendor will assume the expense of the fee and may not bill it to the lessee; the expense can only be passed through as part of the cost.
 Lessors must provide a written statement to a lessee that they absorbed the fee expense on behalf of the lessee.
 Rather than determining the amount of fee to bill, the lessor can defer to the vendor's invoice to determine the amount of fee to include in the financed amount.